ansible.builtin.uri module – Interacts with webservices

 added in ansible-core 2.14

-Determining whether to use credentials from ``~/.netrc`` file
+Determining whether to use credentials from ~/.netrc file.

-By default .netrc is used with Basic authentication headers
+By default .netrc is used with Basic authentication headers.

-When set to False, .netrc credentials are ignored
+When false, .netrc credentials are ignored.

 Choices: